Survival kits a newbie adventurer should know

 A good supply of water

 Water is a vital life-saving essential and this is especially true when you are in the wild without anyone close by to give you a drink to quench your thirst.
 If dehydration should set in while in the wild, you will get weak, sick and could possibly lose your life.
 In addition to having a good water supply available to you, you should have a survival water filter on hand to ensure that what you are drinking is clean.
-While you may have plenty of clean water to drink at home, you might not have much while you are braving the wilderness.
-Therefore, make sure to add enough water and a dependable water filter to your packing list when going out into the great outdoors.
+While you may have plenty of clean water to drink at home, you might not have much while you are braving the wilderness: for the best result, follow this guide on how to filter water.
+Make sure to add enough water and a dependable water filter to your packing list when going out into the great outdoors.

 As someone new to being out in the wild, you should have all the necessary tools with you.
 These tools will ensure that you keep yourself safe and that you will have a chance to overcome any challenges that might come your way as you navigate the rugged wilderness.